blessedrt/go-mbali/README.md

 contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
-In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only.
+In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-mbler only.

 ```shell
 $ gombl --goerli console